matejak/argbash/doc/guide.rst

   * Flags is a string that may contain some characters.
     If a flag is set, a class of arguments is excluded from the file.
-    The default ``HVI`` should be enough in most scenarios --- you want your own help, version info and indentation, not one from the wrapped script, right?
+    The default ``HVIS`` should be enough in most scenarios --- you want your own help, version info, indentation and option--value separator, not ones from the wrapped script, right?

     Following flags are supported: